Director of Tennis

 Marc graduated from Bloomsburg University in 1990.
 He was co-captain of their tennis team which had a #2 national ranking in Division II.
 He was a 4-time Pennsylvania State Athletic conference singles and doubles champion.
 Marc is a USPTA P1 Certified Tennis Professional and a member of the Wilson advisory staff.

 Todd joined Solaris Racquet Club in the fall of 2010.
 Prior to that he was a top ranked National Junior player.
 Todd received a full scholarship to Wake Forest where he became the most successful player in the school’s history.
 He reached a #1 singles ranking and top 10 doubles ranking in the NCAA in his senior year and received numerous awards for his accomplishments.
 He was also the Arnold Palmer award winner during his senior year as the best male athlete in 2007.
 After graduation he turned Pro and held career high rankings of 480 in singles and 280 in doubles.
-Throughout his career is has beaten numerous current top 100 players on the ATP tour.
-Todd was born and raised in Stamford, CT.
+Throughout his career is has beaten numerous current top 100 players.

 After playing 2 years of professional tennis, Zack attended the University of South Alabama, a Division 1 College, on a full tennis scholarship and was honored as team captain for two years.
 During his leadership the team qualified for the NCAA Championships both years and earned the ranking of number 5 in the nation.